 Now we are going to take a look at what I consider to be the best lesbian tv shows on Netflix.
-Each of these shows feature either a gripping queer storyline or a powerful queer character.
+Each of these shows features either a gripping queer storyline or a powerful queer character.
 And life will not be complete until you’ve watched each and every one of them.
-Basically, you need to add each of these lesbian Netflix shows to your watch list immediately.
+Basically, you need to add each of these lesbian TV shows to your watch list immediately.

 1. Orange Is the New Black

 Unless you’ve been hiding under a rock somewhere, I’m sure Orange Is the New Black requires little introduction.
 This lesbian Netflix sensation exploded when it hit our screens in 2013, and we like so many others, were so here for it!

 Set in a female prison, you already know there is going to be plenty of queer characters.
 But not only that, the characters are complex, diverse, and captivating.

 The storyline is pretty epic too.
 You can expect sex, love, emotion, comedy, violence and more in this one of a kind comedy-drama.